temisu/ancient/README.md

   * RNC1: Both old and formats utilizing the same header. heuristics for detecting the current one
   * RNC2: RNC version 2 stream
 * Turbo Packer by Wolfgang Mayerle.
-* Standard gzip (only ancient in context of XPK)
+* Standard gzip
-* Standard bzip2, both normal and randomized (only ancient in context of XPK)
+* Standard bzip2, both normal and randomized
 * Zip decompressor backend (decompressor only, no Zip file format reading yet) with following methods
   * Shrink
   * Reduce